 Trail Running Pros and Cons

-While trail running is an excellent sport to opt for, it is associated with several advantages and disadvantages that you should have in mind.
+While trail running is an excellent sport with many advantages, there are some disadvantages that you should have in mind.
 Below are the pros and cons

 Most of the advantages are based on the results that you will enjoy from the sport.